Khudi: Concept of Khudi

 I cannot hide if from comrades.

-In a confident and candid tone, the poet invites the readers to taste the secret of eternal life that lies in the realization of selfhood.
+In a confident and candid tone, the poet invites the readers to taste the secret of eternal life that lies in the realisation of selfhood.
 Moreover, he is certain and sure of the fact that the "bell" he is ringing would be responded positively and this assurance comes from his own strength that he has gathered after mastering self.
 The use of the word "comrades" again reminds one of Whitman’s use of the same word with the spirit of fraternity and bond of love that binds and holds the whole creation and brings them on one level.
-After his motivating and inspiring call, Iqbal prepares the reader for an entry into the process of the realization of selfhood.
+After his motivating and inspiring call, Iqbal prepares the reader for an entry into the process of the realisation of selfhood.